learnitall/foremanlite/README.md

 ### Example

-Let's say we have the following CoreOS machines:
+Let's say we have the following machines:

 ```json
 [